unmojang/Loki/README.md

 ![Minecraft Classic 0.0.18a_02 with Loki](img/1.png)
 ![Minecraft 1.21.10 with Loki](img/2.png)

+## Installation

+See [doc/installation.md](doc/installation.md) for information on getting Loki installed.

 ## Usage

 See [doc/usage.md](doc/usage.md) to learn how to use Loki on clients and servers.